git-of-aj/AZ-700/ExpressRoute.md

 In summary, ExpressRoute offers different connectivity models to make it easier for you to connect your network to Azure.
 It's like having special tunnels, shops, or telephone lines that allow you to communicate, share toys, and do business with Azure and other Azure customers securely and efficiently.

+## BFD
+BFD is a feature that helps monitor the connectivity between your on-premises network and the Azure network.
+- allows your on-premises network and the Azure network to continuously send small test messages, like "Are you there?" and receive responses, like "Yes, I'm here!"
+-
 > refer to MS Learn to know more

 [MS Learn (covers in detail about ExpressRoute)](https://docs.microsoft.com/en-us/learn/modules/design-implement-azure-expressroute/2-explore)